eslachance/enmap/README.md

 ### Q: How big can the Enmap be?

 **A**: The size of the memory used is directly proportional to the size of all the keys loaded in memory.
-The more data you have, the more complex it is, the more memory it will use.
+The more data you have, the more complex it is, the more memory it may use.
 You can use the [fetchAll](https://enmap.evie.dev/usage/fetchall) option to reduce memory usage.

 ### Q: Who did you make this for?